NANDbrew/ShipyardExpansion/PartsList.md

 - hull sheathing
 - bermuda masts
 - telltales for shrouds
-- **Adjustments**
+### Adjustments
-  - changed mainmast shrouds to run through a pulley on the mast instead of clipping through stuff
+- changes mainmast shrouds to run through a pulley on the mast instead of clipping through stuff
-  - added targeting colliders to hull ledges in cabin and cockpit
+- adds targeting colliders to hull ledges in cabin and cockpit
+- removes bowsprit requirement from short forestay
+- moves stays from 'masts' tab to 'stays' tab
+## Brig
-### Brig
+### Parts
 - topmasts + stays for all masts
 - jibboom
 - sprit-topmast